Anthony Rizzo Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in MLB.
+- The Mets pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.70).
+- The Mets have a 4.73 team ERA that ranks 26th across all MLB pitching staffs.

-- Scherzer makes the start for the Mets, his 11th of the season.
-He is 5-2 with a 3.71 ERA and 58 strikeouts through 53 1/3 innings pitched.
+- Verlander (2-3) gets the starting nod for the Mets in his eighth start of the season.
+He has a 4.85 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- His last time out came on Wednesday against the Atlanta Braves, when the righty went 5 2/3 innings, surrendering five earned runs while allowing 11 hits.
+- In his last time out on Thursday, the right-hander went three innings against the Atlanta Braves, giving up four earned runs while surrendering seven hits.

-- The 38-year-old has a 3.71 ERA and 9.8 strikeouts per nine innings in 10 games this season, while giving up a batting average of .244 to his opponents.
+- The 40-year-old has an ERA of 4.85, with 7.6 strikeouts per nine innings, in seven games this season.
+Opponents have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.